Buying Points in Sports Betting at a Glance

 Say you have the Los Angeles Lakers at +5.5 and +110 as underdogs to the Los Angeles Clippers at -5.5 and -110.
 By buying a full point on the Lakers (moving it to 6.5), you would still win if you bet on the Lakers as long as they win, or lose by six points or less.

-Now that you’ve read and seen different examples for buying points in the NBA and the NFL, you just have one question to ask yourself: is it worth it?
+Now that you’ve read and seen different examples of buying points in the NBA and the NFL, you have one question to ask yourself: is it worth it?

-If you can’t find an answer on your own, there is some historical data on the validity of buying points in the NFL.
+If you can’t find an answer, there is some historical data on the validity of buying points in the NFL.

 In the NBA, it’s generally not considered good practice to buy points, although avoiding the push can be the exception to the rule under the right circumstances.